Home » Side Dish Recipes » Ditalini Pasta Salad Recipe

 Ditalini Pasta Salad Recipe

-This is one side dish that will be gone before you know it: crunchy veggies, fun ditalini pasta, and a bright and fresh red wine vinaigrette dressing.
+This 20-minute side dish that will be gone before you know it: crunchy veggies, fun ditalini pasta, and a bright and fresh red wine vinaigrette dressing.
 Serve this as a side dish, appetizer, or just enjoy it as a light lunch in the summer.
 A great way to use fresh garden produce and pantry staple ingredients!

 a big bowl of vegan pasta salad with ditalini noodles cucumber spinach tomatoes and olives in a red wine dressing for pasta salad.